-Jean Grand-Maître is widely recognized as one of the most successful Canadian choreographers and Artistic Directors of his generation.
+Jean Grand-Maître is widely recognized as among the most successful Canadian choreographers and artistic directors of his generation.

 Born in Hull, Quebec, Grand-Maître began his dance training at York University in Toronto and continued at Montreal’s L’École Supérieure de Dance du Québec.
 He later danced with Ballet British Columbia and Theatre Ballet of Canada.

 Since joining Alberta Ballet in 2002, he has elevated the profile of the organization to a global position.
 Under his tenure, Alberta Ballet caught the world’s attention for its ‘portrait ballets’ – collaborations with popular music icons including Joni Mitchell, Sir Elton John, Sarah McLachlan, k.d. lang, Gordon Lightfoot and this year The Tragically Hip.

 Prior to Alberta Ballet, he worked internationally as an independent choreographer and has created new works for many of the world’s most prestigious ballet companies such as the Opéra National de Paris, the Teatro alla Scala in Milan, the Stuttgart Ballet, the National Norwegian Ballet, the National Bavarian State Ballet, the National Ballet of Canada, Les Grands Ballets Canadiens, Ballet British Columbia, the National Ballet of Cuba, Ballet Jörgen and the Hartford Ballet.